-You can shred the chick'n by simply pulling the seitan with my hands, cut it into pieces, or make "chicken breasts" if you prefer!
+You can shred the chicken by simply pulling the seitan with your hands, cutting it into pieces, or making "chicken breasts" if you prefer!

 Look at that fibrous and meaty texture!

-This chick'n is super tender, very meaty and has that fibrous texture that is so similar to chicken!
+This chicken is super tender, very meaty, and has that fibrous texture that is so similar to chicken!
 Thanks to the tofu and seitan, it is also very high in protein (28g per serving!).

 🥪 Where to Use Vegan Chicken

-This vegan chick'n is extremely versatile, it can be baked, sautéed, or grilled.
+This vegan chicken is extremely versatile, it can be baked, sautéed, or grilled.
 You can use it: